 RSF drone strike kills dozens in Sudan’s war-ravaged el-Fasher: Activists

-Activists say nearly 60 killed as RSF attacks displacement shelter and university grounds in besieged area of North Darfur.
+Activists say 60 killed as RSF attacks displacement shelter and university grounds in besieged area of North Darfur.

 A drone and artillery attack has killed at least 60 people at a displacement centre and university grounds where people had been seeking refuge, in the besieged Sudanese city of el-Fasher in North Darfur state, according to activists.

-The El Fasher Resistance Committee said on Saturday that the Rapid Support Forces (RSF) had carried out a “massacre” on the Dar al-Arqam displacement centre.
+The El Fasher Resistance Committee said on Saturday that the Rapid Support Forces (RSF), which has been at war with the Sudanese army, had carried out a “massacre” on the Dar al-Arqam displacement centre.

 “Children, women and the elderly were killed in cold blood, and many were completely burned,” said the committee, as it called for an international intervention.
 “The situation has gone beyond disaster and genocide inside the city, and the world remains silent.”